 Notably, it is a critical stage to do before you start your development progress, especially when developing a web or mobile project.
 Without it, most developers cannot get a clear picture and determine the single definition of what the project they are yet to create should look like from the perspective of programming.

 - It shortens the development and, in the long run, it makes the development cheaper.
-It's faster to work on the layout and as a result, time wasting is eliminated, especially during integration.
+It’s faster to work on the layout and as a result, time-wasting is eliminated, especially during integration.
 Specs should never run short.
 Instead, they should be in excess.

-- Same goes for your product scalability - the process is much easier when everyone is on the same page.
+- The same goes for your product scalability – the process is much easier when everyone is on the same page.
 Also, if you are planning a large project, scalability would be a built-in requirement for it and therefore the entire infrastructure would be created in such a way that it would scale easily.

-- It offers developers with a precisely defined contingency plan, so you don’t end up with the “failing to plan is planning to fail” poster child.
+- It offers developers a precisely defined contingency plan, so you don’t end up with the “failing to plan is planning to fail” poster child.
 The chances of failure are minimized since the developer would know the requirements and therefore work within the plan.

-While there are many approaches to writing per se, technical specification requires, well, technical writing skills and wording.
+While there are many approaches to writing per se, the technical specification requires, well, technical writing skills and wording.
 It should deal with concrete terms that are unanimously understood and therefore avoid creating confusion.

-Your TS document as a result should include the following:
+Your TS document, as a result, should include the following:

 - Table of contents: usually technical documentation is a lengthy document, therefore the table of contents helps to navigate it.

 - Assigning titles (signature blocks for authorities)

 The steps below outline the procedure to follow and significant parts of how to write a technical specification document.

 The first phase is an evaluation of whether the specification to be written will be a closed one or an open one.
 An open spec leaves freedom to the entire entity that establishes a product to fulfill the specification.